massimilianoSirgiovanni/massimilianoSirgiovanni/README.md

   <p>Data Warehousing exam project consisting in the creation of an ontology for film production (using Proteje);</p>
 - <a href=https://github.com/massimilianoSirgiovanni/botTelegram>Card Game: Bot Telegram</a> 🃏 *(September 2022)*
   <p>A telegram bot that I own, whose operation is similar to a card game (in Python);</p>
+- <a href=https://github.com/massimilianoSirgiovanni/CNN-From-Scratch>CNN from Scratch</a> 🖼 *(February 2023)*
+  <p>Project for the Computational Learning exam in which it was necessary to implement, from scratch, a neural network for image classification, more precisely a CNN (in Python);</p>
 - <a href=https://github.com/massimilianoSirgiovanni/Penguins-Relationship-Analysis>Penguin's Relationships Analysis</a> 🐧 *(May 2023)*
   <p>Project for the Social Network Analysis exam, the objective of which was to study the relationships between the penguins of the Kyoto Aquarium (in R)
      [in collaboration with: <a href=https://github.com/guidociardi>Ciardi Guido</a>, <a href=https://github.com/JosephMartinelli>Martinelli Giuseppe</a> and <a href=https://github.com/federicatosi>Tosi Federica</a>];</p>